dfinity/ICRC-1/PROPOSAL.md

 ICRC-1 _does not_ specify the structure of transactions or provide methods for fetching them.
 That deliberate design choice enables backward compatibility with existing token ledgers, such as the ICP ledger.
-The Ledger & Tokenization working group plans to work on an _optional_ core extension specifying the interface for fetching transactions.
+The Ledger & Tokenization working group plans to work on an _optional_ extension specifying the interface for fetching transactions.

 ### Metadata access